top of page

 CLASSROOM IN THE WILD is designed and presented by Serendipity Wildlife Foundation, based in the US and operating in Asia and Africa.

-Our first program will start in October 2024 at a school in Everett, Washington, where second graders will receive five classroom sessions on six different wild animals: Leopard, giraffe, zebra, elephant, cheetah, and rhino.
-The education will consist of an audio-visual presentation and practical work with instructions, which will be conducted by the class teacher.
+Our first program started in October 2024 at Lowell Elementary School in Everett, Washington, where second graders received five classroom sessions on six different wild animals: Leopard, giraffe, zebra, elephant, cheetah, and rhino.
+The education consisted of an audio-visual presentation and practical work with instructions, conducted by the class teacher.

 When possible, volunteers from Serendipity Wildlife Foundation will attend and conduct an additional one day educational hands-on session for the students with animal skulls, fur, claws, and entertainment for the children.

-The program starts in October 2024, and we hope to introduce this educational program to more schools in the US.
+We hope to introduce this educational program to more schools internationally

 HOW CAN WE GET THE PROGRAM TO MY CHILD’S SCHOOL?